ptpeck357/Bamazon/README.md

 * Add New Product
 Allows the user to add a completely new product to the database.

+* Delete a Product
+Allows the user delete an existing product by product #Id

 <h4>Executive</h4>

-In the executive app the user is presented with 2 options:
+In the executive portion, the user is presented with 2 options:

 * View Product Sales by Department
-Allows the user to slect a department by ID and displays all relevant information about that department's sales.
+Allows the user to select a department by ID and displays all relevant information about that department's sales.

 * Create New Department
 Allows the user to add a new department to the database after inputting all required information.

+* Delete an Existing Department
+Allows the user to delete an existing department.

 ## Technologies Used:

 * JavaScript
 * Node.js
-* MYSQL
+* mySQL
 * NPM(Node Packages Manager)
 	* mysql
 	* inquirer